Ammaraly-zz/crosswords/README.md

 example_array[0][0]="AMIR",example_array[1][0]="BARD",example_array[2][0]="BRAD"
 example_array[0][2]="COOK",example_array[1][2]="ACID",example_array[2][2]="FACE"
 ```
 It then takes a seed generated from the date and number of failed attempts to select a unique starting word and populates a row with it.
 After that it tries to fill columns and rows in alternating fashion with valid words.
-If it failes to find a valid word to fill a row or column, it resets the puzzle and starts populating the puzzle again with incremented fail counter.
+If it fails to find a valid word to fill a row or column, it resets the puzzle and starts populating the puzzle again with incremented fail counter.
 Upon finding a valid puzzle it prints it in the screen and into a file named "Output.txt".
 The output on screen looks like this for date: 13-7-2020:
 ```